 Perhaps you didn’t think the humble pie chart needed defending.
-Perhaps you remember it fondly as the tool that taught you fractions back in elementary school, helped you segment hours into minutes, dollars into cents.
-Esteemed though it may be in curricula and conference rooms, the pie chart has been under fire by data scholars and mathematicians for quite some time now.
-Edward Tufte, a pioneer in the field of data visualization and data design, maintains that pie charts “should never be used,”1 and IT consultant Stephen Few calls it “by far the least effective” graph intended to facilitate quantitative communication.2 And yet, we support pie charts.
+Maybe you remember it fondly as the tool that taught you fractions back in elementary school, helped you segment hours into minutes, dollars into cents.
+Although it may be in curricula and conference rooms, the pie chart has been under fire by data scholars and mathematicians for quite some time now.
+Edward Tufte, a pioneer in the field of data visualization and data design, maintains that pie charts “should never be used,” 1 and IT consultant Stephen Few calls it “by far the least effective” graph intended to facilitate quantitative communication.2 And yet, we support pie charts.

 Few’s diatribe against pie charts actually opens with a reference to the BI industry: